25 Unbeatable Things to Do in Saint Martin and St. Maarten

 For a quieter place to relax, head to the beach club section of the Grand Case Beach Club Hotel at the north end of the beach.

-It’s set on a darling little cove of beach (Petit Plage) just below the hotel.
-You can rent very comfy cushioned lounge chairs and umbrellas here ($25 USD for a set).
+It’s set on a darling little cove of beach (Petit Plage), where you can rent very comfy cushioned lounge chairs and umbrellas for $25 USD a set.

-Unlike the other beach clubs in Grand Case, this one doesn’t have music – it’s just the sounds of wavelets lapping the beach that you hear.
+Unlike most other beach clubs in Grand Case, this spot has no music – just the soothing sounds of wavelets lapping the beach.

 2) Learn how to make perfume

-Ever thought about creating your signature scent?
-Well, in St. Martin, you can.
+Ever thought about creating your own signature scent?
+In St. Martin, you can!

-Tijon Parfumerie helps you design and create your own personal fragrance.
+Tijon Parfumerie guides you through the process of designing your personal fragrance.

-You’ll start by choosing your base scent and then build upon it to find your perfect aroma.
-They will walk you through it so you’ll feel like a pro.
+You’ll start by choosing a base scent, then layer it to create your perfect aroma.
+They’ll walk you through it so you’ll feel like a pro.

 3) Snorkel with turtles at Tintamarre Island